akuaagyeiwaa/Ethiopia-Unbound.html/README.md

             <h3>Chapter IX:</h3>
 	 <h4>THE YELLOW PERIL.</h4>

  <p>THE political wisdom of Ekra Kwow, the son of <span class="personal-name-1">Kwamankra</span>, was learnt at the feet of his father while yet he was in his teens.
-Being a lad of inquiring mind and- quick perception, many a curious question did he put to his father on odd occasions, when <span class="personal-name-1">Kwamankra</span> would return answers full of pith and marrow.</p>
+Being a lad of inquiring mind and quick perception, many a curious question did he put to his father on odd occasions, when <span class="personal-name-1">Kwamankra</span> would return answers full of pith and marrow.</p>

 <p> “What is the meaning of the “yellow peril’?” interrogated the precocious youth, as he maned his neck behind the chair of the paterfamilias, who was leisurely gleaning from the pages of Public Opinion.</p>